Skip to content

 Red One is an equal mix of spy thriller and buddy comedy that makes as much sense as eggnog in the summer.
 The whiplash tones between the serious kidnapping plot of Santa mixed with the frenemies team-up between Evans and Johnson mean the film is mature and serious in one moment, while goofy and unfunny the next.

-The plot sees a Christmas witch (Kieran Shipka) kidnap Santa for an evil plot, thanks to the accidental help of hacker Jack O’Malley (Evans).
+The plot sees a Christmas witch (Kiernan Shipka) kidnap Santa for an evil plot, thanks to the accidental help of hacker Jack O’Malley (Evans).
 Once Jack learns what he’s done, he’s forced into helping head-of-Santa-secret-service Callum Drift (Johnson) into finding Santa again before his annual deliveries.

 Nearly every element in Chris Morgan’s screenplay is painfully obvious.
 There’s no big twist and other than the unique world building in the North Pole and their holiday-ish Navy SEAL operations, there’s little originality in the Christmas genre.
-The plot is as predictable as getting a gift your bought for yourself.
+The plot is as predictable as getting a gift you bought for yourself.

 Director Jake Kasdan re-teams with Johnson after both of their hugely successful Jumanji movies in 2017 and 2019 for Sony.
 The big difference is those films had a tonal balance and clear target audience of older kids and their families.